Cowan vs Williams Elementary: TEA Scores in South Austin

 If You Are House Hunting in South Austin, You Need to Know These Two Schools

-Cowan Elementary scored a B with 85 out of 100 on the 2025 TEA report.
-Williams Elementary landed a C with 77.
-Both are Austin ISD campuses in south Austin, both are relatively small schools, and both sit in neighborhoods where the median home price hovers around $415,000 to $460,000.
-The 8 point TEA gap is noticeable but not enormous, and it raises the question buyers in this part of town always ask: is 8 TEA points worth an extra $44,000 on the median home price?
+Cowan Elementary earned a B and Williams Elementary earned a C on the 2025 TEA accountability ratings (Texas Education Agency).
+Both are Austin ISD campuses in south Austin, both are relatively small schools, and both sit in 78745 and 78748 where trailing twelve month median sale prices run roughly $421,500 to $470,000 (Austin MLS data).
+The one letter rating gap raises the question buyers in this part of town always ask: is a B campus worth a meaningful price premium over a C campus?

 I think the answer depends on what you are really buying.
 And in south Austin right now, you are buying a lifestyle as much as a school zone.
 So lets look at the data and then talk about what the neighborhoods actually feel like, because that is where the real decision gets made.